 For investment accounts – we keep to the same weekly cycle as above.
 However investments have a slightly longer timeframe as they need to settle.
 This means by the following Wednesday after debiting from your account, your investments will have settled and you’ll be able to see the breakdown of your investment into each fund within your Moneybox app.

 Operating on a set weekly cycle gives you the opportunity to set up your preferred payment settings (e.g. automatic rounds ups, weekly deposits, or a recurring monthly payday boost) and lets us do the rest.
 Being able ‘set and forget’ means you can build your savings and work towards your financial goals without needing to keep updating your settings or make manual payments into your account.
 Plus, because our collection cycle is fixed and timings are the same each week, you always know what’s happening with your money and when.

 For investment accounts, our payment cycle allows us to submit all deposits for investment on the same day each week to keep all of our users on the same weekly investment cycle.
 Through collecting and processing all investment trades in one single weekly transaction, as well as offering investment into a range of funds that are a lower cost investment option, we can pass these savings on to our users and keep our trading fees low.

-Do fixed timings mean I could miss out on stock market gains?
+Do fixed timings mean I could miss out on The global network of stock exchanges that lets investors buy and sell shares in publicly listed companies. gains?

 At Moneybox, we believe that the best way to build your savings in the long term is by developing regular habits and investing in the right account for you.
 Rather than trying to time the markets and make deposits and withdrawals when times are good, remaining in the market long term is key to getting the most out of your investments.
 You can find out more about how staying the course and contributing regularly can be the best way to reach your goals in our article on Automating your investments.